raspberrypilearning/led-firefly/en/step_1.md

 ## Introduction

 Use a Raspberry Pi Pico to make an LED firefly that flashes in a particular pattern, just like fireflies in nature.
-Press a button to switch to the next pattern.
+Connect a switch to turn it on.

 **Warning**: This project uses blinking lights. <mark>Add detailed warning text.</mark>